InteractiveAdvertisingBureau/USPrivacy/CCPA/Data Deletion Request Handling.md

 ## Deletion Signaling

 Deletion signaling uses two commands: `registerDeletion` and `performDeletion`.
-The first command, `registerDeletion`, is executed when the publisher loads script on a given page or property.
-This informs the vendor that the provided script has been loaded.
-The second command, `performDeletion`, is executed if a consumer requests data deletion and informs the vendor that a consumer has requested that their private data be deleted.
+The first command, `registerDeletion`, is executed when the publisher loads a vendor script on a given page or property.
+This registers the vendor script to receive the signal sent by the `performDeletion` call.
+The second command, `performDeletion`, is executed if a consumer requests data deletion and signals the vendor that a consumer has requested that their personal data be deleted.

 ### Sample Workflow